 Financial Aid Facts

 To receive Federal Financial Aid, students must complete a new Free Application for Federal Student Aid (FAFSA) each year.
-The Department of Education begins accepting applications for the new school year on January 1st of each year.
+The Department of Education begins accepting applications for the new school year on January 1st.
 If you have not already completed this application, please go to www.fafsa.ed.gov and complete the form on-line.

 Students who plan to attend summer school must complete the Summer TU Financial Aid Application form and have a current FAFSA on file with our office.
-The summer form will be available on our web page in March of each year.
+The summer form will be available in March of each year.
 Students studying abroad or visiting another school will need to complete the study abroad/visiting student form.
-This may be found on our web page as well.
+Forms can be found at: http://www.utulsa.edu/admission-and-financial-aid/undergraduate-financial-aid/forms.aspx.

 Aid eligibility will not exceed your Cost of Attendance.
-Your Cost of Attendance includes all tuition, fees, books, room/board, travel, and personal expenses for the time period of your enrollment.
 The Cost of Attendance is set annually on reasonable expenses; it does not cover debt previously incurred or high expenses.
 Please set a budget for yourself if you plan to live on an aid refund; regulations are tight and do not include any expenses for other family members.
-The amount that the Department of Education expects you to contribute to your education is called the Expected Family Contribution (EFC).
-The 2013-2014 Cost of Attendance for a student living off-campus attending full-time and part-time is listed below.
+The 2014-2015 Cost of Attendance for a student living off-campus attending full-time and part-time is listed below.
 Please note that the on-campus apartments are considered off-campus housing.

 Federal Direct Unsubsidized Stafford Loans are available for students who need funds to help meet their educational expenses.
 The maximum amount for Unsubsidized Stafford loans per academic year is $20,500.
 The student is responsible for the interest on this loan while in school or upon the request of the borrower, this interest can be added to the principle.
-This loan is a fixed interest rate of 5.41% and will have 1.072% taken out at time of disbursement for origination fees.
+Please visit www.studentloans.gov for the current interest rate and origination fees.
 Students will enter repayment 6 months after enrollment drops below half-time status.
 The lifetime aggregate Stafford loan limit for law students is $138,500, of which no more than $65,500 can be from the Subsidized Stafford loan.

 Federal Direct Graduate PLUS Loan is a loan that students may apply for in addition to the Direct Unsubsidized Stafford loan.
 The maximum a student is allowed to borrow each year is the difference between the Cost of Attendance and all other aid received for the academic year.
-This loan has a fixed interest rate of 6.41% with 4.288% being taken out at time of disbursement for processing and origination fees.
+Please visit www.studentloans.gov for the current interest rate and origination fees.
 Students will enter repayment 6 months after enrollment drops below half-time status.
 The student must not have adverse credit in order to obtain this loan.

 Private Alternative Loan is a loan that students may apply for in addition to the Federal Unsubsidized Stafford loan.
 The maximum a student is allowed to borrow each year is the difference between the Cost of Attendance and all other aid received for the academic year.
 This interest rate varies among the lenders as they will use either the T-Bill or Libor in addition to another percent that will be determined by them when you apply for the loan.
 Some lenders will also assess processing and origination fees and those are based upon your credit score.
 Students will enter repayment 6 months after enrollment drops below half-time status.
 The student must be creditworthy in order to obtain this loan.